 WORK is a temporary library for files that do not need to be saved from session to session.
 You can also define additional libraries.
 When you define a library, you indicate the location of your SAS files to SAS.
 After you define a library, you can manage SAS files within it.

-The SAS System creates and uses a variety of structured files called SAS files.
+The SAS System creates and uses various structured files called SAS files.
 These files are stored in the SAS data libraries.
 Learn more about SAS Libraries in the article Working with SAS libraries.

 Types of SAS Files

-SAS files stored in SAS data libraries are referred to as members of a library.
+SAS files stored in SAS data libraries are referred to as library members.
 Each member has a member type.
-The SAS System differentiates between SAS files and external Windows files in a folder by using unique file extensions.
+The SAS System uses unique file extensions to differentiate between SAS files and external Windows files in a folder.

-Some of the common extensions and member types are listed in the below table.
+The extensions and member types are listed in the table below.

 A data set is one of the types of SAS files.
 Data sets must have a name.
 Valid data set names can be 1 to 32 characters long and must begin with a letter or an underscore.